smalos/nubuilder-password-recovery/README.md

 # nubuilder-password-recovery

+## What is it and how does it work?

+This self-service Password Reset process enables a user to reset the password without assistance of the nuBuilder administrator.
+The user goes to the nuBuilder login page and then clicks the "Forgot password?" link.
+The user is then asked for the email address that is associated with the nuBuilder account.
+If correct, an email is sent with a unique link.
+The link is valid for a period that you specify.
+The link will take the user to a reset password page where a new password can be entered.

+## Setting up the script

-1) Create a new table "password_request" (e.g. execute the sql below in phpMyAdmin).
+1) Create a new table "password_request" (by running the sql below in phpMyAdmin).
-We need a dedicated table in our database to store the renewal token, The table also stores its expiration date, (nuBuilder) user id, email address and usage date.
+We need a dedicated table in our database to store the access code.
+That table also stores its expiration date, (nuBuilder) user id, email address and usage date.
 In this way we also see who requested a new password, when and if it has been used.

 ```